-- Independent of service providers. - Unique to the individual or entity it represents. - Verifiable, meaning that they can be linked back to the real-world entity they represent. - Persistent, ensuring both availability and continuity. - Portable. - Secure and protected from unauthorized access, modification, or deletion. - Transparent to the individual or entity it represents. - User-controlled.
+- Independent of service providers. - Unique to the individual or entity12 it represents. - Verifiable, meaning that they can be linked back to the real-world entity they represent. - Persistent, ensuring both availability and continuity. - Portable. - Transparent to the individual or entity it represents. - User-controlled. - User-consent.